Shooting Star (band): Separate ways

+Reunion

 In July 1989 V&R Records, the band's own label, acquired the rights to release The Best of Shooting Star.
-This release marked the first time that any Shooting Star record appeared on CD and included two previously unreleased songs, "Christmas Together," a 1985 single which had been played on Kansas City radio, and "Touch Me Tonight," a new song by Van which peaked on the Billboard Hot 100 at #67.
+This release marked the first time that any Shooting Star record appeared on CD and included two previously unreleased songs, "Christmas Together", a 1985 single which had been played on Kansas City radio, and "Touch Me Tonight", a new song by Van which peaked on the Billboard Hot 100 at #67.
 Enigma Records, a heavy metal label that was starting to acquire more mainstream artists, bought the rights to the album and retitled it Touch Me Tonight – The Best Of Shooting Star.
 In the November 4, 1989, issue of Billboard, the album was the first album to reach that magazine's pop albums chart without being available as a vinyl record.

 The band also released the first two albums on one CD called Shooting Star/Hang on for Your Life; it omitted two songs from the albums ("Stranger" and "Sweet Elatia").
-This CD became a collectible until the release of the band's entire catalog on CD.

 1990s

-With the success of The Best Of and fans' desire for new material, Shooting Star was offered a new recording contract with Enigma Records.
-Returning to the group were original members Ron Verlin, Van McLain, and Steve Thomas.
+With the success of The Best Of in 1989, Shooting Star was offered a new recording contract with Enigma Records.
+Returning to the group were original members Ron Verlin, Van McLain and Steve Thomas.
 The other members were Dennis Laffoon on keyboards and vocalist Keith Mitchell.
 Charles Waltz was originally slated to rejoin but had moved to California and was busy with another band, Toledo Waltz, while Gary West had left the music business entirely.
-Thomas played drums on "Touch Me Tonight" but departed shortly afterward as he was unable to commit to music full-time during this period.
+Thomas played drums on "Touch Me Tonight" but departed shortly afterwards as he was unable to commit to music full-time during this period.
 He was subsequently replaced by Rod Lincoln.
 In Los Angeles, the band made a video for "Touch Me Tonight."
 It received extensive airplay on MTV, making their request chart and rose to #67 on the Billboard Hot 100.
 This was the highest-charting single of the band's career.
 The song also appeared in the Dolph Lundgren movie I Come in Peace.

 In February 1991 the band released their sixth effort, It's Not Over.
-During the recording of this project, Enigma Records went bankrupt, and the group decided to finish it on their own.
-Released on their own V & R label, the album received critical acclaim throughout Europe and helped broaden the Shooting Star audience.
+During the recording of this project, Enigma Records went bankrupt and the group decided to finish it on their own, releasing it on their own V & R label.
 After the album's release, Ron Verlin was replaced on bass by Eric Johnson (not the famous guitarist) and the band toured with Bad English, Bryan Adams, and 38 Special.
 After selling about 10,000 copies of It's Not Over, the group was contacted by JRS Records (whose parent company was SCS Music), which agreed to take over distribution of the album nationally.
 But the group became dissatisfied with JRS, claiming they did very little to promote the album, and filed a lawsuit against them on October 14, 1992, in Johnson County, Kansas District Court.